-All medicines will be stored safely.
-Pupils will be informed about where their medicines are at all times and be able to access them immediately.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.
+All medicines will be stored safely in the meds office.
+Pupils will be informed about where their medicines are at all times and be able to access them immediately with a member of trained staff.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils in their classroom medication cabinet.

-Medicines will be returned to parents to arrange for safe disposal when no longer required.
+Medicines will be returned to Parents to arrange for safe disposal when no longer required.